 Path with Art provides classes to engage students in creative, skill-building activities as part of a safe, cooperative community.
 Classes cover various disciplines such as painting, photography, creative writing, music and acting and movement.
 In 2014, Path with Art offered thirty classes spread across five class terms.
 A typical class term consists of eight weekly sessions lasting two to three hours.
 In 2014, Path with Art class attendance reached a record high of over 580 seats.

 Path with Art holds annual public exhibits and annual showcases to celebrate student artists and their work.
 These events also serve to close the gap between people in recovery and the general public.
 In 2015 our exhibits and showcases attracted record attendance from the community.
 We also brought our exhibits to larger audiences through powerful exhibits at The Seattle Art Museum and The Washington State Convention Center and the UW School of Social Work.
-We are currently curating a new exhibit to be displayed at Seattle City Hall in May of 2016.

 Several times a month, Access Art events overcome traditional barriers to arts and culture access, taking groups of Path with Art students and participants to a wide variety of Pacific Northwest arts institutions including The Seattle Opera, The Seattle Art Museum.
 The Frye Art Museum, and Chihuly Garden & Glass.
 Access Art also assists arts organizations as they strive to reach underserved Seattle audiences.